 OPT (Optional Practical Training)

 The Office of International Affairs offers two workshops each year to walk students through the entire OPT process.
-These are generally in the first week of September and the last week of January.
+These are generally in the second week of September and the last week of January.
 Email notifications are sent to all students who have applied for graduation.

 We also have an online course in Canvas about OPT.
 Students who have applied for graduation are automatically added.
 If you wish to be added to the course, please email Sarah Stevens at sstevens2@una.edu.